While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 The Purchase portrait above right is a somewhat caricature-like oil and definitely captures the

-essence this musical couple quite realistically- their home and poolside off Redwing Lane in
+essence of this musical couple quite realistically- their home and poolside off Redwing Lane in

 Sedona was always filled with music, warm friends, and good times.
 Al worked for the Bureau of